intmus/intas19-20/_03-introduction-to-melodic-dictation/dictation.md

 ### Compound Time Signatures

-In next week's audit, we will cover compound time signatures.
+In the coming units, we will intensively study compound time signatures.
 A compound time signature is one in which the numerator is divisible by three.
 Therefore, in 6/8 time, if we divide the numerator by three, we get two, meaning that there are two beats in the measure.
 The beat note is a dotted quarter - i.e., equivalent in duration to three eighth notes.